myzlab/k-search-v2-docs/docs/select-statement/window/over.md

 The `over` method allows you to add the `OVER` clause to the query.
 The `OVER` clause allows you to specify a set of rows (through a [window definition](/docs/select-statement/window/introduction#build-a-window-definition)) on which a window function or an aggregate function will operate.

-The only one method available to use this functionality is in the [`KColumn`](/docs/select-statement/select/introduction#2-kcolumn) object and it is:
+The only one method available to use this functionality is in the `KWindowFunctionColumn` object and in the `KAggregateFunctionColumn` object and it is:

 - `over(KWindowDefinitionAllowedToOver kWindowDefinitionAllowedToOver)`: Receives a [window definition](/docs/select-statement/window/introduction#build-a-window-definition) which will be supplied to the [`OVER`](/docs/select-statement/window/over) clause.